balasuar/slate/source/includes/_restgettax.md

 An identifier of software client generating the API call.

 **CompanyCode:** string [25], *optional*
-The code that identifies the company in the AvaTax account in which the document should be posted.
+The case-sensitive code that identifies the company in the AvaTax account in which the document should be posted.
 This code is declared during the company setup in the <a href="https://admin-development.avalara.net/" target="_parent">AvaTax Admin Console</a>.
 If no value is passed, the document will be assigned to the default company.
+If a value is passed that does not match any company on on the account, an error is returned.

 **CustomerCode:** string [50], *required*
-The client application customer reference code.
+The case-sensitive client application customer reference code.
 This is required since it is the key to the Exemption Certificate Management Service in the Admin Console.

 **CurrencyCode:** string [3], *optional*
 3 character ISO 4217 compliant currency code.
+If unspecified, a default of USD will be used.

 **CustomerUsageType:** string [25], *optional*
 The client application customer or usage type.
+More information about this value is available in the <a href="https://help.avalara.com/kb/001/What_are_the_Entity_Use_Codes_used_for_Avalara_AvaTax%3F">Avalara Help Center.</a>
 The standard values for the CustomerUsageType are:

  - A - Federal Government